Opencode Go vs MiniMax Token Plan: $10 vs $20 — Which AI Coding Plan Is Better?

 I created this flowchart after my testing:

-For professional work: MiniMax Token Plan.
-The code quality difference is real.
-When you’re refactoring production systems or working on complex features, you want the model thinking clearly—not compressed to serve 10x more users.
+For professional work: MiniMax Token Plan — if your budget stretches to $20.
+The code quality difference was real in my testing.
+When you’re refactoring production systems or working on complex features, you want the model thinking clearly.

-For exploration and learning: Opencode Go’s $5 trial month is unbeatable.
+For exploration and learning: Opencode Go’s $5 first month is the cheapest way to try a real coding plan.
 Test it with your actual workflow.
-If the quality works for what you do, great—you’ve found a deal.
+If the quality works for what you do, you’ve found a deal at $10/month.

 For bulk tasks: Opencode Go excels at generating boilerplate, writing documentation stubs, and simple refactoring where correctness matters less than volume.